Carina Nebula: HD 93129

 HD 93129 is a triple star system of O-class stars in Carina.
 All three stars of HD 93129 are among the most luminous in the galaxy; HD 93129 consists of two clearly resolved components, HD 93129 A and HD 93129 B, and HD 93129 A itself is made up of two much closer stars.

 HD 93129 A has been resolved into two components.
-The spectrum is dominated by the brighter component, although the secondary is only 0.9 magnitudes fainter.
+The brighter component dominates the spectrum, although the secondary is only 0.9 magnitudes fainter.
 HD 93129 Aa is an O2 supergiant and Ab is an O3.5 main sequence star.
 Their separation has decreased from 55 milliarcseconds in 2004 to only 27 mas in 2013, but an accurate orbit is not available.

 HD 93129 B is an O3.5 main-sequence star 3 arcseconds away from the closer pair.
 It is about 1.5 magnitudes fainter than the combined HD 93129 A, and is approximately the same brightness as HD 93129 Ab.

 HD 93250

 HD 93250 is one of the brightest stars in the region of the Carina Nebula.
 It is only 7.5 arcminutes from Eta Carinae, and HD 93250 is considered to be a member of the same loose open cluster Trumpler 16, although it appears closer to the more compact Trumpler 14.

-HD 93250 is known to be a binary star, however, individual spectra of the two components have never been observed but are thought to be very similar.
+HD 93250 is known to be a binary star; however, individual spectra of the two components have never been observed, and they are thought to be very similar.
 The spectral type of HD 93250 has variously been given as O5, O6/7, O4, and O3.
 It has sometimes been classified as a main sequence star and sometimes as a giant star.
 The Galactic O-Star Spectroscopic Survey has used it as the standard star for the newly created O4 subgiant spectral type.